Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Get-AzureRmAdvisorRecommendation.md

 ```

 ### -ResourceGroupName
-ResourceGroup name of the recommendation.
+ResourceGroup name of the recommendation

 ```yaml
 Type: String